ManageIQ/manageiq-consumption/docs/demo/README.md

 ManageIQ::Consumption::ShowbackPricePlan.seed

 ```
-We get the first Vm and his host and we define his pool
+We get the first Vm and his host and we define a pool associated to the host

 ```ruby
 host = Host.first